yohasebe/openai-chat-api-workflow/README.md

 ## Image Understanding

 The image understanding can be executed through the `openai-vision` command.
 It starts a capture mode and lets you specify a part of the screen to be analyzed.
 Alternatively, you can specify an image file (jpg, jpeg, png, gif) using "OpenAI Vision" file action.
-This mode uses `gpt-4o` model for image understanding irrespective of the model set in the settings.
+This mode needs `gpt-4o` or `gpt-4o-mini` model to be set in the workflow settings.

 ## Speech Synthesis and Speech Recognition